 1 cup wholemeal (whole-wheat) flour

 1 cup cold butter, cut in small pieces

 2 teaspoons brown sugar

 1 1/2 cups buttermilk

 Preheat oven to 425 F. Grease a large griddle (cast iron is best) or a baking sheet.
-Mix together the oatmeal and flours.
-Rub the butter pieces into the flour mixture with fingertips until mixture resembles fine breadcrumbs.
+Mix together the oatmeal and flour.
+Rub the butter pieces into the flour mixture with your fingertips until the mixture resembles fine breadcrumbs.
 Add the remaining dry ingredients and mix well.
 Make a well in the center of the mixture and add the eggs, saving back a little to brush on top of the bread before baking.
 Add the buttermilk slowly, mixing to an almost sticky dough.
-Dough should come away from the sides of the bowl, but not be too dry or crumbly.
+The dough should come away from the sides of the bowl, but not be too dry or crumbly.
 Turn out onto a floured board.
 Knead lightly for one minute.
 Pat into a circle about 1 1/2 inches thick.
 Place on the griddle.
 Cut a deep cross in the top, almost to the bottom of the skillet, with a floured knife.
 Brush the top of the bread with beaten egg.
 Bake at 425 for 10 minutes.
 Reduce heat to 400.
 Bake for another 35 minutes.
-If bread is getting too brown, cover with foil.
-Bread should bake about 45 minutes total and be golden brown.
+If the bread is getting too brown, cover it with foil.
+The bread should bake for about 45 minutes total and be golden brown.
 Turn upside down and knock on the back of the bread.
 The bread will sound hollow if done.
 Cool on a wire rack.
-Serve warm or room temperature.
+Serve warm or at room temperature.
 Makes 1 loaf.

 HAM & POTATO SOUP